MIllhouse36/PasswordGenerator/README.md

   Generate complex safe passwords for all of your personal accounts.
 Stop using easily compromised passwords and use this password generator.

 ## Usage
 Navigate to[the deployed website](https://millhouse36.github.io/passwordGenerator/).
 Click "generate password" and you will be given the option to choose the length of your password, whether it includes lowercase characters, uppercase characters, numbers, or symbols.
-After you finish the prompts your will be given a password meeting all of your selected parameters.
+After you finish the prompts you will be given a password meeting all of your selected parameters.
+Copy that password and use it for any account that requires a secure password.

 ## Contributing to Password Generator
 To contribute to Password Generator , follow these steps: